Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Determinator: Very much so.
 His response to having most of a warehouse dropped on him is, after a moment of panic, to recreate the classic Load-Bearing Hero moment from the "Master Planner" arc.

-- Did Not Get the Girl: With Liz, seeing how he ends up handing her father over to the authorities which leads to her moving to Oregon.
-Plus, he also had to leave her at the Homecoming dance, so it makes sense that things were doomed after that.
+- Did Not Get the Girl: In Homecoming regarding his first major crush Liz.
+Seeing how he ends up handing her father over to the authorities, which leads to her moving to Oregon, and they were on somewhat bad terms since he was forced to ditch her at the dance.
+It makes sense that things were doomed for them after that.

 - Died in Your Arms Tonight: He disintegrates in Tony Stark's arms after Thanos snaps his fingers and kills half the universe's population.